tadesouaiaia/bridgePRS-website/docs/guide_background.md

 **The PRS Portability Problem**

-- Often when PRS results from a large test population (usually of European ancestry) are validated to an out of sample population of different ancestry the PRS model is not predictive.
+- Often when a PRS trained using data from one population, e.g. European, is applied to a population of different ancestry, e.g. African, the PRS model is less predictive.
-- Unfortunately, there is not enough data in the non-european population to produce a reliabile "test dataset" so researchers have to either accept either:
+- Often there is insufficient data in the non-European populations to estimate good ancestry specific PRS using this data alone.
+Using single ancestry PRS methods researchers are left with two choices:
-    - An underpowered PRS model made using only the non-european population.
+    - An underpowered PRS model estimated using only data the target non-European population.
-    - A large PRS model based on European test data that doesn't perform well.
+    - A PRS estimated using a well powered GWAS from another population

 **The BridgePRS Solution**

-- BridgePRS solves this problem by first running producing three different PRS-models.
-    - PRS ran using only the target (Non-European) dataset
-    - PRS ran using SNP-weights calculated from the European Model
-    - PRS ran using a prior effect-size distribution from the European Model
+- BridgePRS solves this problem by combining GWAS summary statistics from two populations, typically a large well powered GWAS from a "base" population, e.g. European, and a smaller GWAS from the target population, eg African.
+This is implemented by estimating a PRS in the target population sing a prior effect-size distribution estimated from the base GWAS summary statistics.
+To capture ancestry specific effects in the target population a BridgePRS also estimates a PRS using only the target population.
-- Then BridgePRS combines these results to produce a weighted PRS solution.
+- BridgePRS combines these models to produce a single weighted PRS solution.